+Yes.
+Plans that have elected solvency relief are not exempt from section 28 of the Regulations.
+During the period of solvency relief plan administrators must continue to apply the solvency deficiency rules to a transfer of the commuted value of a pension made pursuant to section 32 of the Act or subsection 33(5) of the Act.

+4. Can the administrator of a designated plan transfer 100% of the commuted value of a benefit out of the plan pursuant to section 32 or subsection 33(5) of the Act even if the solvency ratio is less than 1:1?

+No. There are no exemptions for designated plans in the Act or Regulations.
+If the solvency ratio of a designated plan is less than 1:1, the transfer deficiency must be calculated and held back as required by section 28 of the Regulations.
+The transfer of the remaining transfer deficiency would have to be made within 5 years or when the plan becomes solvent, even if additional solvency payments are restricted under the Income Tax Act and Regulations.

-- 4. With respect to a plan that does not provide contractual full funding on plan termination, during the ongoing period of the plan, do the transfer deficiency rules apply? - Yes.
-With the exception that the transfer deficiency rules do not apply to a GC CV, the transfer deficiency rules in section 28 of the Regulations apply to all transfers of the commuted value under section 32 of the Act. - 5.
-If a plan has a deficit when it terminates with the result that all accrued benefits, including those in payment, are reduced on a proportionate basis, could the reduction in accrued benefits also apply to outstanding transfer deficiencies that have not yet been paid out of the plan? - Yes.
+5. If a plan has a deficit when it terminates with the result that all accrued benefits, including those in payment, are reduced on a proportionate basis, could the reduction in accrued benefits also apply to outstanding transfer deficiencies that have not yet been paid out of the plan?

+Yes.
 Where a plan's assets are insufficient to fund the plan's accrued benefits at termination, the termination report must outline how assets will be allocated.
 The priority of allocation is prescribed in section 39 of the Regulations.
 If the plan has insufficient assets, but has no unamortized unfunded liabilities that can be associated with accrued benefits, all accrued benefits must be reduced on a proportionate basis.
 This may result in a reduction of any outstanding transfer deficiencies that have not been transferred out of the plan.
 However, the portion of the original commuted value that was transferred out of the plan prior to plan termination is not subject to a reduction.

-No accrued benefits may be reduced or assets of the plan used to provide pensions or other benefits prior to the Superintendent approving the termination report. - 6.
-How must outstanding transfer deficiencies be reported in the actuarial valuation report? - An outstanding transfer deficiency must be reported as a liability in the actuarial valuation.
-The liability for unpaid transfer deficiencies should be reported as a separate liability unless the actuary confirms that it is reflected in the liabilities for deferred plan members. - 7.
-How is the outstanding transfer deficiency treated if the former member entitled to that benefit passes away? - In a situation where a transfer was made out of the plan, a transfer deficiency remains in the plan, and the former member who is entitled to the transfer deficiency payment passes away prior to the payment of the outstanding transfer deficiency, the following applies: The outstanding transfer deficiency payment may be paid immediately to the surviving spouse, to a beneficiary or the estate of the deceased former member.
+No accrued benefits may be reduced or assets of the plan used to provide pensions or other benefits prior to the Superintendent approving the termination report.

+6. How must outstanding transfer deficiencies be reported in the actuarial valuation report?

+An outstanding transfer deficiency must be reported as a liability in the actuarial valuation.
+The liability for unpaid transfer deficiencies should be reported as a separate liability unless the actuary confirms that it is reflected in the liabilities for deferred plan members.
-Contact Us